The Maritime Museum is located in the western wing of Jerónimos Monastery

 It opens every day

 Next door is the National Archaeology Museum, and next to that is the entrance to the Jerónimos Monastery.
-Across the road is the Berardo Collection Museum, and on the waterfront (reached via an underpass) is the Discoveries Monument.
+Across the road is the MAC/CCB Museum, and on the waterfront (reached via an underpass) is the Discoveries Monument.